-Postgraduate students (i.e., PgDipl, MTh, PhD) participate in relevant research fora:
+Postgraduate students (i.e., PgDipl, MTh, PhD) participate in relevant research seminars:

-- the Postgraduate Departmental Seminars (all postgraduate students associated with that department), - the Common Thesis Seminar (all postgraduate students), and - the PhD Colloquium (PhD students).
+- the Departmental Seminars (all postgraduate students associated with that department), - the Common Thesis Seminar (all postgraduate students), and - the PhD Seminar (PhD students).

 Further details are spelled out in the individual academic award regulations.
-Part-time students who are not resident on campus or the greater Suva area may be exempted from some of these obligations.
+Part-time students who are not resident on campus may be exempted from some of these obligations.